Travis Scott Collapses On Stage After Injuring His Knee During Performance

 People have speculated that Travis was dating Rojean Carr, also known as YungSweetRo on Instagram.
 She addressed the rumors as well, telling people not to believe what they read and to stay out of her private life.

-Kylie hasn’t weighed in on the cheat rumors but, as The Inquisitr previously reported, she did unfollow her baby daddy on Instagram, making the split insta-official.
+Kylie hasn’t weighed in on the cheating rumors but, as The Inquisitr previously reported, she did unfollow her baby daddy on Instagram, making the split Instagram-official.
 Kylie did tell fans that she and Travis were in a good place together and focused on raising their daughter Stormi.